 Currently, there are seven rate plans listed on the energy price comparison site electricrate.com below $0.07 per kWh.
 Since January 1, 2010, the PPL Price to Compare for residential customers has only dropped below $0.07 one time in March of 2012.
 With current savings as high as 21% PPL customers have a high incentive to switch off of the default rate service and compare competitive PPL rates.
-The PA Office of Consumer Advocate has released statistics that show that lower competitive rates has resulted in 43.2% of PPL residential customers purchasing their power from a competitive supplier.
+The PA Office of Consumer Advocate has released statistics that show that lower competitive rates have resulted in 43.2% of PPL residential customers purchasing their power from a competitive supplier.
 Though the switch rate is high in comparison to other energy choice markets throughout the United States, there are still over 62% of customers who are paying substantially more than they need to on their monthly PPL electric bills.

 Starting in June of 2015, PPL began updating their Price to Compare twice a year.
 Prior to this the default rate was changed four times a year with the change only lasting three months.
 The longer duration provides suppliers with more time to react and implement marketing strategies in order to acquire or keep customers.
 When customers know what to compare competitive rates against, it makes it purchasing decision easier.
 Greater consistency in the PPL Price to Compare has resulted in greater awareness of energy choice knowledge.